In this blog post, I present three different approaches for incorporating speech recognition into a web app, specifically an Ionic app.

 Client ¶

 The client is written with the Ionic framework and based on the blank starter template.
 The app displays the movies as a list of cards.
-At the bottom, you find three buttons to start the speech search with the three mechanisms I show you in this blog post.
+At the bottom, you will find three buttons to start the speech search with the three mechanisms I show you in this blog post.

 Server ¶

 The server is written in Java with Spring and Spring Boot.
-The search controller is a RestController that handles the search requests from the client
+The search controller is a RestController that handles the search requests from the client.

 @GetMapping("/search")